swordapp/swordv3/src/sections/SEGMENTED_FILE_UPLOAD.md

     output=Protocol Operation|Request Requirements|Server Requirements|Response Requirements
 %}

+**NOTE** that you cannot retrieve an actual copy of the full or partially uploaded Segmented File Upload from the Temporary-URL at any point.

 ## Aborting an Upload

 If, part way through a segmented upload (even after completion) the client wishes to abort, it can send an DELETE request to the